Ninedeadeyes/A-Grots-Life-2/README.md

 # A-Grots-Life

 A Survival Game written in standard library where you play as a grot doing what a grot do.

-Will be making a simple version to learn OOP ( As there is only 3 modules this would be a good example of Object-oriented programming  )
+Simple (A) version is a good step to learning OOP whilst (B) version it is completely implemented.

-Will also be making a advance version with graphics using pygame.
+Might still be making a version (C) with advance graphics.
+Work in progress.

-Both versions are work in progress.